raillogistic/rail-django-graphql/docs/README.md

 - **Security Documentation** - Continuously updated with new security features
 - **Performance Documentation** - Regularly updated with optimization techniques and benchmarks
+- **File Upload & Media Documentation** - Updated with new file processing capabilities and storage options
 - **API Reference** - Kept in sync with code changes
 - **Examples** - Regularly updated with real-world use cases
 - **Deployment Guides** - Updated with latest best practices